Sesame OIT - FAQs in our Allergy Clinic

 You may experience allergic reactions during treatment, including mouth itching, stomach upset, or skin reactions.

 Most reactions are mild, but some people (8-17%, depending on the study) may need adrenaline during treatment.
-In our ACE service, using our regimen and without our strict and close monitoring of your therapy, severe reactions requiring adrenaline are <10%, especially in very young children who seem to tolerate this best.
+Using our ACE Sesame regimen and support, allergic reactions requiring adrenaline are <10%, especially in very young children.

 What else should I know before commencing Sesame OIT?